xxRockOnxx/yt-dlp-s3/README.md

 - Download videos from a given URL (supports only playlists currently).
 - Stream videos directly to an S3-compatible storage bucket.
-- Check if a video (based on its title) already exists in the S3 bucket to avoid re-processing.
+- Check if a video already exists in the S3 bucket to avoid re-processing.
 - Option to re-upload if the existing file in the bucket has a different size.
 - Display progress for downloads and uploads.
 - Graceful shutdown on `SIGINT` (Ctrl+C), allowing the current video to finish processing.